 Corded or Cordless?

-- Corded models are perfect for small areas.
+- Corded models are perfect for smaller jobs.
 There is none of the nuisance of running power cables.

 - Corded are cheaper to buy for the same power and will not quit on you.
 You won't need to be charging batteries all the time either.